How Long Does Pre-employment Drug Screening Take

 This type of drug test offers the fastest turnaround time among all types, and most drug screen laboratories can prepare a drug screen result in one or two business days.

-Note that the negative or positive results may affect the time that the lab provide the test results.
+Note that the negative or positive results may affect the time it takes the lab to provide the test results.
 For example, for negative urine tests, employers will get the results in three days; however, positive tests might take four to five business days.

 2- Blood testing